 You may be automatically enrolled onto your workplace pension, but that doesn't mean you will be given a Sharia option.

 If this isn't available you can opt out of automatic enrolment and choose to invest in a private pension or SIPP (Self Invested Personal Pension) where you can control where your money is invested.
+However, by doing this you might lose your employer contributions, so check they are able to pay into it before making the move.

 All investments carry a degree of risk, but some argue fund managers are restricted by Sharia guidelines and that this makes them riskier - because they can't spread the investment risk as widely.